shuaibw/cse6302project/README.md

 ### 📌 Example Entry

-Here is a simplified example of a dataset entry:
+Here is an example of a dataset entry:

 | Field | Value |
 | --- | --- |